日本消費者連盟

 Protect biodiversity from living modified organisms at MOP5 in Nagoya!

-Japan Citizens’ Network for Planet Diversity (JCNPD) is a nationwide network for citizens who are working on protecting our food crop diversity from living modified organisms.
+Japan Citizens’ Network for Planet Diversity is a nationwide network for citizens who are working on protecting our food crop diversity from living modified organisms.

 Report From The Planet Diversity Conference In Bonn, Germany 2008